-Actual Activity - The total quantity of radioactive material within a particulate.
-Sometimes referred to as true activity.
+Actual Activity - The total quantity of radioactive material within a particulate; Sometimes referred to as true activity

-Airborne radioactivity area - Any area where the measured concentration of airborne radioactivity, above natural background, exceeds or is likely to exceed the derived air concentration (DAC) values listed in Appendix A or Appendix C of 10 CFR 835, or where an individual present in the area without respiratory protection could receive an intake exceeding 12 DAC-hrs in a week (DOE 10 CFR 835).
+Airborne radioactivity area: Any area where the measured concentration of airborne radioactivity, above natural background, exceeds or is likely to exceed the derived air concentration (DAC) values listed in Appendix A or Appendix C of 10 CFR Part 835, or where an individual present in the area without respiratory protection could receive an intake exceeding 12 DAC-hrs in a week (10 CFR Part 835).

-As low as reasonably achievable (ALARA) - A phrase (acronym) used to describe an approach to radiation protection to control or manage exposures (both individual and collective to the work force and the general public) and releases of radioactive material to the environment as low as social, technical, economic, practical, and public policy considerations permit (DOE 5400.5 Chg 2).
+As low as reasonably achievable (ALARA): A phrase (acronym) used to describe an approach to radiation protection to control or manage exposures (both individual and collective to the work force and the general public) and releases of radioactive material to the environment as low as social, technical, economic, practical, and public policy considerations permit (DOE 5400.5 Chg 2).

-Below regulatory concern - A definable amount of low-level waste that can be deregulated with minimal risk to the public (DOE O 435.1 Chg 1).
+Below regulatory concern : A definable amount of low-level waste that can be deregulated with minimal risk to the public (DOE O 435.1 Chg.
+1)

-Best available technology for radioactive effluent control (BAT) - The preferred effluent treatment technology, selected after taking into account factors related to technology, economics, public policy, and other parameters.
-As used in this Handbook, the BAT is not a specific level of treatment, but is the conclusion of a selection process in which several alternative effluent treatment technologies are evaluated.
-This process, however, is not applied to tritium (Draft DOE 834).
+Best available technology for radioactive effluent control (BAT): The preferred technology for a particular activity, selected from among others after taking into account factors related to technology, economics, public policy, and other parameters.
+As used in this Order, the BAT is not a specific level of treatment, but is the conclusion of a selection process in which several alternatives are evaluated (DOE O 435.1).

-Biokinetic Model - A mathematical model that describes in quantitative terms the retention and transport of a material in the body.
+Biokinetic Model: A mathematical model that describes in quantitative terms the retention and transport of a material in the body.
 The biokinetic model used in ICRP 78 is recommended to evaluate intakes of STCs.

-Breathing Zone Air Sampler (BZA) - An air sampler that draws air from the area close enough to the nose so the sample can be considered representative of the air a person breathes (ANSI Z88.2-1992).
+Breathing Zone Air Sampler (BZA): An air sampler that draws air from the area close enough to the nose so the sample can be considered representative of the air a person breathes (ANSI Z88.2-1992).
 An example of a breathing zone air sampler is a lapel monitor.

-Buffer zone - The smallest region beyond the disposal unit that is required as controlled space for monitoring and for taking mitigative measures, as may be required (DOE O 435.1 Chg 1).
+Buffer zone: The smallest region beyond the disposal unit that is required as controlled space for monitoring and for taking mitigative measures, as may be required (DOE O 435.1 Chg 1).

-Byproduct material - (1) any radioactive material (except special nuclear material) yielded in or made radioactive by exposure to the radiation incident to the process of producing or utilizing special nuclear material, and (2) the tailings or wastes produced by the extraction or concentration of uranium or thorium from any ore processed primarily for its source material content (Atomic Energy Act of 1954, 42 USC 2011).
-The Energy Policy Act of 2005 revised this definition as follows: The term "byproduct material" means -
+Byproduct material: (1) any radioactive material (except special nuclear material) yielded in or made radioactive by exposure to the radiation incident to the process of producing or utilizing special nuclear material, and (2) the tailings or wastes produced by the extraction or concentration of uranium or thorium from any ore processed primarily for its source material content (Atomic Energy Act of 1954, 42 USC 2011).
+The Energy Policy Act of 2005 revised this definition as follows: The term "byproduct material" means